MattThommes/amplify-react-app/readme/README.dev.md

 Any project created from the amplify-react-app template should follow these steps:

-1. Update the git remotes for your new project to include a remote named `upstream` for the base repo ([amplify-react-app](https://github.com/MattThommes/amplify-react-app)) so future changes can be pulled in:
+1. Update the git remotes for your new project to include a remote named `upstream` for the base repo ([amplify-react-app](https://github.com/MattThommes/amplify-react-app)) so future changes can be pulled in (run `git remote -v` to view existing remotes):
     * `git remote add upstream git@github.com:MattThommes/amplify-react-app.git`
 2. Sync your new repo to merge all unrelated history from the upstream/template repo.
 Whenever you need to update your repo with changes from the upstream repo, repeat these steps:
     1. `git fetch upstream`
     2. `git merge upstream/master --allow-unrelated-histories`
     3. Fix conflicts (if any; the further your app has diverged, the more there will be).
 Don’t fix package-lock.json conflicts - just do `git add package-lock.json` and it will get regenerted.
-    4. Run `nvm use` then `npm update`.
+    4. Run `nvm use` then `npm update` (note this is nPm)
         1. If nvm is not found, run `source ~/.nvm/nvm.sh`
     5. Run `git add package-lock.json`.
     6. Commit changes: `git commit -m "Updated to latest amplify-react-app"`